List of Playboy Playmates of 2003

 The following is a list of Playboy Playmates of 2003.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Rebecca Anne Ramos (born August 26, 1967) is an American model and actress.
 She has appeared in a few Playboy videos and is Playboy's Playmate of the Month for January 2003.
-She was the oldest woman to ever become a playmate.
+At the time was the 2nd oldest woman to ever become a playmate, after Dolores_Donlon.
 She was also Playboy's Cyber Girl of the Week for September 3–9, 2001.